 Prayer: Father God, fill our hearts with mutual love, compassion, and understanding.
 Help us to be forgiving of each other’s mistakes and failures, so that our family may reflect God’s presence in our lives and church.
 Grant us family harmony, unity, and peace.
 In Jesus’s name, amen.

 June Denny is a member of the Mescalero Apache Tribe, located in Mescalero, New Mexico.
 She retired from the federal government after 36 years of service.
 June has been an active member and elder of the Mescalero Reformed Church for many years and has been instrumental in its success.
 She has served in many different roles as a lay leader and treasurer, and she has helped shape the church’s growth through her role as an ordained elder.
 She was instrumental in reintroducing the singing of Apache hymns and saying the prayer in her language during regular Sunday services.
 (These aspects were missing from services for a brief time.)
-Among the many ways she has served at the denominational level, Elder Denny had the honor of serving on the RCA’s Commission on Nominations.
-She has recently been re-nominated to the Commission on Race and Ethnicity.
+Among the many ways she has served at the denominational level, Elder Denny had the honor of serving on the RCA’s Commission on Nominations and the Commission on Race and Ethnicity.